fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/cluster-topology/csi-topology.md

                 - region-0
     ```

-5. In your StorageClass, choose one of the following strategies so that the PVC uses your topology strategy:
+1. In your StorageClass, choose one of the following strategies so that the PVC uses your topology strategy:

    * Create a StorageClass with [`volumeBindingMode`](https://kubernetes.io/docs/concepts/storage/storage-classes/#volume-binding-mode) set to `WaitForFirstConsumer`.
 For example:

+      * FlashArray:

         ```text
         kind: StorageClass